Portland's Relocation Ordinance

-Regarding rent increases, the tenant now can submit their "request for relocation assistance" within the first 45 days of the rent increase notice period.
+If Relocation is triggered by serving a rent increase of at least 10%, the tenant may submit their "request for relocation assistance" within the first 45 days of the rent increase notice period.
 The landlord is then obligated to pay the relocation assistance within 31 calendar days of receiving the tenant's request.

-After the tenant receives the relocation assistance, the tenant has six months from the effective date of the rental increase to either:
+After the tenant receives the relocation assistance triggered by the increase in rent notice, the tenant has six months from the effective date of the rental increase to either: